TravelPerk grabs $44M to take its pain-free SaaS for business travel global

 Picking investors for the long haul

 What does the team attribute TravelPerk’s momentum to generally?
 It comes back to the pain, says Meir.
-Business travellers are being forced to “tolerate” horrible legacy systems.
+Business travelers are being forced to “tolerate” horrible legacy systems.
 “So I think the pain-point is so visible and so clear [it sells itself],” he argues, also pointing out this is true for investors (which can’t have hurt TravelPerk’s funding pitch).

 “In general we just built a great product and a great service, and we focused on this consumer angle — which is something that really connects well with what people want in this day and age,” he adds.
 “People want to use something that feels like Slack.”